Henrik-Kowalkowski/R_ds_examples/README.md

 # Zillow House Price Data Exploration
-An examination of house prices in the Twin Cities MSA.
+An examination of house prices across the USA.